tebeco/alexdarbyshire.com/content/posts/deploy-cloud-openai-compatible-endpoint-on-runpod-test-k6/index.md

 It is designed to achieve high throughput across concurrent requests.

 ## What is K6?
-[K6](https://k6.io/) is an open-source load testing tool written in Go and tests in ES6 style Javascript.
-It is developed by the company that created Grafana.
+[K6](https://k6.io/) is an open-source load testing tool written in Go and interprets tests written in ES6-style Javascript.
+It hails from the same company that produces Grafana.

 It allows us to make concurrent requests to our endpoint and measure performance.